LNP Media Group: Editorial stance

 The Intell traditionally retained a center-left editorial stance, while the New Era was reliably conservative.
 For five years after the papers merged, the combined publication ran two distinct editorial pages.
 In 2014, however, Lancaster Newspapers adopted an independent stance, publishing a single editorial page thereafter.

 LNP

 Under its current masthead, LNP was first published in October 2014 with the tagline "Always Lancaster."
-The newsroom combines journalists from The Intelligencer Journal, New Era and Sunday News.
+As of 2016, the newsroom was quite likely combining journalists from The Intelligencer Journal, New Era and Sunday News.

 LancasterOnline

 LancasterOnline is a subscription service that provides access to all features in the daily newspaper and a searchable digital archive of all content published in the newspaper's history.